Frodojj/shrimp-notes/README.md

 Here is a list of the methods/properties added to the SVG() object:

-	- debounce(time)
+- drawingDispatchers
-		- Sets the time that pointerdown delays before initializing the drawing events.
-This debouncing is handled by PointerTool.
+	- Array of the PointerEvent listener parameter arrays that dispatch the drawing events.
-	- drawingPointer
-		- The PointerTool that adds pointer up/moving/down events to the SVG object.
-Dispatches the drawing events.
-	- drawingTool
-		- The tool being used to respond to drawing events.
 - draw(tool)
-		- Draw with the specified tool.
+	- Removes old tool's event listeners and draw with the specified tool.
+If drawingDispatchers is falsy, first creates new dispatchers on the node.
+	  If tool is falsy, just removes old tool's event listener.
 - drawEraser()
 	- Draw with the eraser tool, which erases the element under the mouse as long as it is the a child of the SVG node.
 - drawPath(attr = {})
 	- Draw with the path tool, which makes a path.
-	- eraserTool()
-		- Makes an eraser tool but doesn't add it's drawing event.
-	- pathTool(attr = {})
-		- Makes a path tool but doesn't add it's drawing event.
-	- pointerTool({node, time} = {})
-		- Makes a Pointer Tool.
-If node is not specified, then it's added to the SVG node.
-Time is the debouncing time.

 ## Drawing a path.